IPA Singapore 2026: 3–5 Day Loan Approval, 16 Banks | Nexus

 IPA & Independent Mortgage Broker in Singapore: Why Both Matter Before You Sign an OTP

-Two of the costliest mistakes a Singapore property buyer can make: signing an OTP without an In-Principle Approval, and assuming the rate quoted is the rate they qualify for.
-Both fixes cost nothing and take 48 hours — secure a real IPA, and engage an independent broker who acts on your behalf, not the bank’s.
+I see two expensive mistakes from Singapore buyers all the time.
+Signing an OTP without an In-Principle Approval, and assuming the rate they were quoted is the rate they actually qualify for.
+Both are easy to fix.
+It costs nothing and takes about 48 hours.
+Get a real IPA, and work with an independent broker who acts for you, not for the bank.

 In-Principle Approval document with gold seal and Singapore Marina Bay condo skyline representing independent mortgage broker comparison